bonitasoft/bonita-doc/md/hardware-and-software-requirements.md

 4. There is a known issue between Bitronix (the transaction manager shipped by Bonitasoft for the Tomcat bundle and inside the Deploy bundle for Tomcat) and Microsoft SQL Server JDBC driver
 (refer to: [MSDN note](https://msdn.microsoft.com/en-us/library/aa342335.aspx), [Bitronix note](http://bitronix-transaction-manager.10986.n7.nabble.com/Failed-to-recover-SQL-Server-Restart-td148.html)).
 Therefore, using Bitronix as a transaction manager with SQL Server does not work and is not supported.
 To use SQL Server database requires that you use the WildFly bundle provided by Bonitasoft.
-5. Chrome version 60.0.3112 introduced an incompatibility impacting the functionality of Bonita Portal.
-So from that Chrome version onwards, once Bonita Platform is installed, apply the following procedure to resolve this issue:
+5. Chrome version 60.0.3112 introduced an incompatibility impacting the functionality of Bonita BPM Portal.
+So from that Chrome version onwards, once Bonita BPM Platform is installed, apply the following procedure to resolve this issue:

 ### Fixing procedure